-82 Duties of primary dealers:

-• Participate actively in bond auctions by bidding and subscribing a share no less than 2 percent of the amount placed at the competitive phase of the auctions;

-- Participate actively on the secondary market for Portuguese Government debt securities, ensuring the liquidity of these instruments; - Participate in the wholesale electronic market (MEDIP/ MTS Portugal) as market maker, maintaining a share not lower than 2 percent of this market's turnover in the previous two years; - Participate as shareholder in the managing company of MEDIP/MTS Portugal; - Operate as privileged consultants to the issuer in the monitoring of financial markets;
+- 18. The platform became active in July 2000. - 19.
+Shareholders in MTS-Portugal are the IGCP, 15 percent; MTS S.p.A., 15 percent; and primary dealers, 70 percent. - 20.
+Duties of primary dealers: - participate actively in bond auctions by bidding and subscribing a share no less than 2 percent of the amount placed at the competitive phase of the auctions; - participate actively on the secondary market for Portuguese government debt securities, ensuring the liquidity of these instruments; - participate in the wholesale electronic market (MEDIP-MTS-Portugal) as market maker, maintaining a share not lower than 2 percent of this market's turnover in the previous two years; - participate as shareholder in the managing company of MEDIP-MTS-Portugal; and - operate as privileged consultant to the issuer in the monitoring of financial markets.

-Rights of the primary dealers
+Rights of the primary dealers:

-- Participation in the competitive phase of the bond auctions and exclusive access to the non-competitive phase; - Preference in the formation of syndicates; - Access to the facilities created by IGCP to support the market, namely the "last resort" repo window facility; - Preferential counterpart in the active management of the public debt; - Privileged hearing in matters of common interest.

-83 Another group of banks can also have access to the auctions-the Other Market Participants (OMP)-but they are not allowed to participate in the non-competitive auctions.
+- participation in the competitive phase of the bond auctions and exclusive access to the noncompetitive phase; - · preference in the formation of syndicates; - access to the facilities created by the IGCP to support the market, namely the "last resort" repo window facility; - preferential counterpart in the active management of the public debt; and - privileged hearing in matters of common interest. - 21.
+Another group of banks can also have access to the auctions-the other market participants-but they are not allowed to participate in the noncompetitive auctions.